-I curated The Zines to the Future!
-Exhibit on the history of sf zines, mounted in the Atrium Gallery of the Pollak Library, October-December, 2020.
-See rare, early zines from the beginning of science fiction.
+I curated an Exhibit on the history of sf zines, mounted in the Atrium Gallery of the Pollak Library, October, 2020.
+See rare, early zines from the beginning of sf.

-Co-written with Jacob Weisman, released by Fairwood Press, Mingus Fingers is a novella about Jazz and a young boy who uses music to bend reality…part of our novel, Egyptian Motherlode, about a Funk musician with strange powers named The Prophet.
+Released by Fairwood Press, Mingus Fingers is about Jazz and a young boy who uses music to bend reality…part of Egyptian Motherlode, a novel about a Funk musician with strange powers named The Prophet.

-A collection of essays on PKD’s rise to literary prominence, drawn from the 2016 International PKD Conference (that I Chaired).
-Highlights include keynotes by Jonathan Lethem and Ursula Heise.
+A collection on PKD’s rise to literary prominence, drawn from the 2016 International PKD Conference (that I Chaired), including keynotes by Jonathan Lethem and Ursula Heise.

 (ABOVE) Check out an Interactive StoryMap on the Secret History of Zines for the Zines to the Future!
 Project.
 How do you tell the history of zines when zines don’t want their history told?

 (LEFT) Check out stories and poems of mine, free online or available for purchase

 ENTER THE NEWLY UPDATED PHILIP K DICK IN ORANGE COUNTY WEBSITE…

 (ABOVE) Enter an interactive StoryMap exploring the locations and events of my novel-in-progress, The Triumph of Death, a story involving Shelley’s life after the death (or murder?) of her husband in 1822.